tatianab/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

     OPAQUE-HMQV-Cert(5),
   } OPAQUEType;
 ~~~~~~~~~~

-The `identity` field is the unique user id used to index the user’s record on the server.
-The types field indicates the set of supported auth types by the client.
-The OPRF_1 message is as defined in Oblivious Pseudorandom Functions (OPRFs) using Prime-Order Groups [I-D.sullivan-cfrg-voprf].
-The content of OPRF_1 is typically the result of the password hashed into a group element and blinded by an element known to the client.
-OPRF_2 is the OPRF_1 value operated on by the OPRF private key kU. vU is the public component of kU and EnvU is the envelope containing PrivU, PubS, and PubU.
-(Note that for groups, it may be more space efficient to only include PrivU and have the client derive PubU from PrivU).
-See {{example-oprf}} for details.

 This document also describes a new CertificateEntry structure that corresponds to an authentication via a signature derived using OPAQUE.
 This structure serves as a placeholder for the PAKEServerAuthExtension extension.